myYearOfCode/launchpad/README.md

 This is intended to reinforce the knowledge my classmates and I are getting in the 24th cohort of [Launch Academy](http://launchacademy.com), so external pull requests will be viewed with the lens of 'if we have been taught it yet' since nothing is more frustrating than a flash card for a lesson you haven't been taught yet!
 Feel free to fork, and after graduation more advanced content will be accepted.

+## Install

+Launchers: paste this into your terminal `git clone https://github.com/myYearOfCode/launchpad.git` Then install the node dependencies with `npm install` Finally, start the server with `npm start`
+All of the questions are in the src/data folder.
+Have fun.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).